 Types of schools and year levels

-The network is made up of schools of different types and structures to be able to offer every child and young person the opportunities they need to learn and achieve.
+The network of New Zealand schools is made up of different types and structures to be able to offer every child and young person the opportunities they need to learn and achieve.

 - Years and levels